DawesLab/Instruments/README.md

  - wxgtk (i.e. via `sudo apt-get install python-wxgtk3.0` in Ubuntu/Debian linux or `conda install wxpython` for Anaconda python mac)
  - python-usbtmc (installed with `pip`) pypi.python.org/pypi/python-usbtmc

+Also included is a desktop file for running the TekScopeGUI.py program in gnome, and an icon file created from the following command:

+convert -resize x96 -gravity center -crop 96x96+0+0 ~/Downloads/icon.png -flatten -colors 256 -background transparent tekscope.ico